 Using a tight straight stitch it’s assembly time.
 It did take quite a while to get to this point but prep is aways the key.

-Being an artist and sculptor, it is interesting how the bust shape is created.
+Being an artist and sculptor, it is interesting how the bust shape is created & I am impressed; like a bra.
 It feels a bit strange to be looking at a body-double of myself.

 Here is the inside of the bust area.
 All the seams met up quite nicely.